Losant/losant-rest-js/docs/events.md

 ## Patch

-Updates information for matching events by subject and/or current state
+Asynchronously updates information for matching events by subject and/or current state

 ```javascript
 var params = {